LELNZ/STEELIQ/replit.md

 ---

 *This document serves as the single source of truth for STEELIQ platform architecture and development.
-All other documentation should reference this master document.*
+All procurement workflows follow industry best practices from STRUMIS and PROCORE.
+Updated January 2025 to reflect RFQ-first procurement methodology.*